xcore/sc_xtcp/doc_pip/pip-api.rst

 ''''''''

 *-DPIP_TCP*
+  Define this to include the TCP stack with just an ACCEPT system call.
+  This is suitable for most server applications.

+*-DPIP_TCP_CONNECT*
-  Define this to include the TCP stack.
+  Define this to include the TCP stack with both an ACCEPT and a CONNECT system call.
+Only required for applications that need to connect to a server.

 *-DPIP_UDP*
   Define this to include the UDP stack.